CentreForDigitalHumanities/edpop-explorer/README.md

 be that the `edpopx` command does not become available on the path.
 In that case you can also run it using the command `python -m edpop_explorer`.)

-For development purposes, clone the repository and use the ``--editable``
-option:

-    # pip install --editable .

-This way, the source code will be read directly from the original directory when running the application and changes will have immediate effect.

 ## Usage

 (This section documents the commandline tool.)